siddhartha-komodo/slate/source/includes/_019-asset-chain-parameters.md

 ## ac_perc

-The `-ac_perc` parameter is the percentage added to both the block reward and to the transactions that will be sent to the [`-ac_pubkey`](#ac_pubkey) address.
-If the `-ac_perc` parameter is set, `-ac_pubkey` must also be set.
+The `ac_perc` parameter is the percentage added to both the block reward and to the transactions that will be sent to the [`ac_pubkey`](#ac_pubkey) address.
+If the `ac_perc` parameter is set, `ac_pubkey` must also be set.

-For example, if `-ac_reward=100000000` and `-ac_perc=10000000`, for each block mined, the miner receives 1 coin along with the `-ac_pubkey` address receiving 0.1 coin.
+For example, if `ac_reward=100000000` and `ac_perc=10000000`, for each block mined, the miner receives 1 coin along with the `ac_pubkey` address receiving 0.1 coin.
 For every transaction sent, the pubkey address will receive 10% of the overall transaction value.
 This 10% is not taken from the user, rather it is created at this point.
 Each transaction inflates the overall supply.

 <aside class="notice">
   Vout 1 of each coinbase transaction must be the correct amount sent to the corresponding `pubkey`.
 The `vout` type for all coinbase vouts must be `pubkey` as opposed to `pubkeyhash`.
 This only affects a miner trying to use a stratum.
 Z-nomp is currently incompatible.